 Mole Sauce is a traditional marinade and sauce from Mexico.
 It is an intense blend of flavours that includes chilies, chocolate, fruit and lots of spices.
 Use this sauce for enchiladas, baked mole chicken, burritos, or whatever your mole needs may be!

 3 Oz. dark chocolate, coarsely chopped

-1 Dried guajillo chiles, stemmed and seeded
+1 Dried guajillo chilies, stemmed and seeded

-1 Dried ancho chiles, stemmed and seeded
+1 Dried ancho chilies, stemmed and seeded

-2 Dried chipotle chiles, stemmed and seeded
+2 Dried chipotle chilies, stemmed and seeded

 1½ Cups vegetable broth

 2 Corn tortillas, cut into 1-inch strips

 3 Tomatillos, cut in half crosswise

 ¼ Cup blanched peanuts (unsalted and de-skinned)